Title: Data Mining and Databases

-Knowledge of Windows environment (or others environment or software) and data management is required.
+Knowledge of Windows environment (or other environment or software) and data management is required.
 This course is for people working in an environment for analysing data stored in databases.

 It is essential that students have a good working knowledge of the English language, as the lessons will be delivered in English.

 Small list of agenda / topics / main points

 By the end of this course the students will be able to understand: